 Advantageous enjoyed a wealth of praise -- both awards and nominations -- on the film festival circuit.

-On this day in 2015, Alien Rising rose from the ashes for its theatrical release.
-The feature starred Lance Henriksen and Amy Hathaway, and here's the plot summary as provided by IMDB.com:
+On this day in 2015 (in the U.S.), Alien Rising rose from the ashes for its theatrical release.
+Directed by Dana Schroeder from a story by Michael Todd and Kenny Yakkel, the feature starred Lance Henriksen, Amy Hathaway, and John Savage.
+Here's the plot summary as provided by IMDB.com:

 "A savvy ex-homeland security agent and martial arts expert is forced to a remote island to help the military unlock the secrets of an extraterrestrial technology."